nymtech/nym/documentation/operators/src/nodes/validator-setup.md

 nymd query bank balances ${ADDRESS}
 ```

-For example, on the Sanbox testnet this would return:
+For example, on the Sandbox testnet this would return:

 ```yaml
 balances: